top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-One of the most rewarding aspects of working with WSP Members is the challenge it provides.
-The challenge of becoming a better Mentor, colleague, and steward.
-I hope the Members are challenged in a similar way.
-It's also rewarding to see our Members grow into their positions and become more comfortable and confident as the year progresses.
-Working alongside Members who share an appreciation and respect for the natural world leaves me feeling optimistic about the future of resources conservation.
+One of the most rewarding aspects of working with WSP Members is the challenge it provides, the challenge of becoming a better Mentor, colleague, and steward.
+I hope the Corpsmembers are challenged in a similar way.
+It's also rewarding to see our Corpsmembers grow into their positions and become more comfortable and confident as the year progresses.
+Working alongside Corpsmembers who share an appreciation and respect for the natural world leaves me feeling optimistic about the future of resource conservation.

-WSP Members are always eager to jump in head first, sometimes literally.
-Their energy and passion really helps our team hit the ground running and sets a tone for the entire season.
-Without the Members, we could not meet certain monitoring objectives, and the resulting data gaps would limit our ability to assess coho and steelhead populations in Marin County.
-WSP Members also help foster a healthy relationship between the Seashore and local communities through outreach efforts.
-In addition to WOW and Watershed Awareness Volunteer Events, Members manage Stream Team which provides volunteers another opportunity to improve fish habitat through streamside restoration.
-Needless to say, our program's scope of work has increased significantly thanks to WSP Members.
+WSP Corpsmembers are always eager to jump in head first, sometimes literally.
+Their energy and passion really helped our team hit the ground running and sets a tone for the entire season.
+Without the Corpsmembers, we could not meet certain monitoring objectives, and the resulting data gaps would limit our ability to assess coho and steelhead populations in Marin County.
+WSP Corpsmembers also help foster a healthy relationship between the Seashore and local communities through outreach efforts.
+In addition to WOW! and Watershed Awareness Volunteer Events, Corpsmembers manage Stream Team which provides volunteers another opportunity to improve fish habitat through streamside restoration.
+Needless to say, our program's scope of work has increased significantly thanks to WSP Corpsmembers.

 US Fish and Wildlife Service, Lodi